GIAAIL/Smart-Bag/README.md

 # Smart-Bag Project
 - This repo contains the code for Smart-Bag Project in NYCU
 ![](https://github.com/Nemo1999/Smart-Bag/blob/master/Pictures/Smart_Bag_Final_Demo.gif)

+- For the communication of all the components in this repo, see [this excalidraw diagram](https://excalidraw.com/#room=55850e406bf89b3ca01c,bQ7NPqvCC9gKfAy7OdJU-A)
+- For debbuging the MQTT Message Mechanism, it is recommanded to use tools such as [MQTTBOX](https://chrome.google.com/webstore/detail/mqttbox/kaajoficamnjijhkeomgfljpicifbkaf/related)

 - This repo contains code for
   1. ([Wemo Client](#wemo-identity)) -- Arduino IDE code for connect WiFi / MQTT client / Controlling Motor and Air Vault
   2. ([Config Website](#Config-Website) ) -- Device-Role Assigning Website , which provides a GUI interface for assigning positions of air-bag modules.